tejomayonline/og-tag-scrapper/README.md

 # og-tag-scrapper

-og: Tag scrapper is a microservice with an api to scrap og tags / meta tags and return title, description, images in the api
+og: tag scrapper is an api to scrap og tags / meta tags and return title, description, images in the api

 ```sh